EVERYTHING IS BORROWED

 In Everything is Borrowed, acclaimed architect Nicholas Moscowitz lands a major commission, but his drive suddenly falters.
 The site of the new project awakens guilty memories, and when he digs into the place’s history, he uncovers a 19th-century Moskowitz whose life offers strange parallels to his own.
 As Nicholas grows obsessed with this shadow man, the dual narratives of Moskowitz and Moscowitz, the city’s past and present, blend in unexpected and poignant ways.
 Ultimately Nicholas must face certain truths that don’t change over time—and use them to rebuild his own life.

-Everything is Borrowed will be published by New Door Books on May 9, 2018.
+Everything is Borrowed was published by New Door Books on May 9, 2018.

 “Popkin expertly plays with time.
 His writing is beautifully layered, and the book’s parallel stories tie together in unexpected ways that keep a seemingly simple plot engaging throughout.”